BU-Spark/se-bu-meetup/serverless/README.md

 - sendOptIn.py: send an email with a url brings user to a new web page that allows user to update their opted_in status.
 - submit.py: return web page for user to update their opted_in status.
 - env.json: stores environment variables to be used in the lambda functions.
 - serverless.yml

+### admin-gateway/

+Apply for AWS Gateway resources for the member part.

+- serverless.yml